Skip to content

 General recommendation: VERSION_MOBIUS_DIRECT (version 0) - Fastest - Fewest intermediate operations - Best for most applications

-Special cases: - Near-boundary points (||x|| > 0.9): Try VERSION_LORENTZIAN_PROXY (version 3) for better stability - Very high dimensions (> 1000): VERSION_METRIC_TENSOR (version 2) may be more stable - Debugging: Compare all versions — significant differences indicate numerical issues
+Special cases: - Near-boundary points (||x|| > 0.9): Use Poincare(dtype=jnp.float64), or convert to the hyperboloid via isometry_mappings.poincare_to_hyperboloid and use Hyperboloid.dist (the hyperboloid is unbounded, so there is no boundary to saturate) - Very high dimensions (> 1000): VERSION_METRIC_TENSOR (version 2) may be more stable - Debugging: Compare all versions — significant differences indicate numerical issues

 Using Versions with JIT